FK Budućnost Podgorica: The 1925–1941 period

-In autumn 1931, Budućnost for the first time played in the finals of the Montenegrin football championship, but lost against SK Crnogorac Cetinje (1–2).
-In previous stages of competition, Budućnost eliminated GSK Balšić (6–2) and Gorštak Kolašin (3–1).
+In autumn 1931, Budućnost played in the finals of the Montenegrin football championship for the first time, but lost against SK Crnogorac Cetinje (1–2).
+In the previous stages of the competition, Budućnost eliminated GSK Balšić (6–2) and Gorštak Kolašin (3–1).

 The Podgorica side played their first international game in 1932.
 Budućnost was hosted by KS Vllaznia in Shkoder and won 1–0.

 In autumn 1932, Budućnost won their first title of Montenegrin champion.
 In the finals, the team from Podgorica defeated FK Lovćen (6–3).
-During that season, FK Budućnost played their first official game against FK Sutjeska (2–1) and that was the first edition of Montenegrin Derby—the greatest rivalry in the history of Montenegrin football.
-In spring 1933, Budućnost defended the trophy—their opponent in the final game were, again, FK Lovćen (2–0; 2–2).
+During that season, FK Budućnost played their first official game against FK Sutjeska (2–1), which was the first edition of Montenegrin Derby—the greatest rivalry in the history of Montenegrin football.
+In the spring of 1933, Budućnost defended their trophy.
+Their opponent in the final game was once again, FK Lovćen (2–0; 2–2).
 FK Budućnost won their third Montenegrin championship in 1934.
 Their opponent in the finals, was FK Lovćen (2–0, 1–1).
 The last time Budućnost played in a Championship final was in 1935; in that year FK Lovćen won the title (1–2).

-At the beginning of 1937, as a team which supported workers' ideas, together with FK Lovćen, FK Budućnost was abandoned by the regime of that time.
+In the beginning of 1937, as a team which supported workers' ideas, together with FK Lovćen, FK Budućnost was abandoned by the regime of that time.
 During the next years, the club, under the temporary name RSK Crna Gora, only played a few friendly, illegal games, against Lovćen and FK Velež from Mostar.

 With the beginning of World War II, all sports' activities of the club were suspended.
 All the players joined the Partisan movement and 19 died during the battles.
 Outside of Podgorica City Stadium (Western stand), there is a memorial tablet commemorating all FK Budućnost players who died or participated in the war.